 Step 4 Fill the Joint

-With you mortar mixed and ready to go it’s time to pack the joint with mortar.
-Using a pointing trowel that is slightly smaller than the joint width you are working with fill the joint completely and pack the mortar tightly all the way to the back.
-If you have trouble getting the mortar to stay on you trowel you can hog it into the joint right from the hawk like in the picture.
+With your mortar mixed and ready to go, it’s time to pack the joint with mortar.
+Using a pointing trowel that is slightly smaller than the joint width you are working with, fill the joint completely and pack the mortar tightly all the way to the back.
+If you have trouble getting the mortar to stay on your trowel, you can hog it into the joint right from the hawk like in the picture.
 This method can be much easier for filling very large joints.

 Step 5 Tool the Face